SjorsScholten/FoodForThoughts/docs/views/useCase_view.md

 **Steps:**
 1. The User navigates to the account creation page
-2. The User fills in the form with login credentials
+1. The User fills in the form with account info and login credentials
-3. The System will precheck the input fields for faults
+1. The System will precheck the input fields for faults
-4. The User submits the form
+1. The User submits the form
-5. The System will send a REST call with the data to the account service
+1. The System will send a REST call with the data to the account service
-6. The System will create an entry for the account
+1. The System will create a new account with the data
-7. The System will return the id of the created account
+1. The System will return the ID of the created account
-8. The System will show the user the account page
+1. The System will show the user the account page

 ---